Shreyas-Penkar/MITM-SDR/README.md

 * The exploit infects the GNURadio python library files, and changes the udp sink ports, osmocom, limeSDR and USRP sink center frequencies in such a way that the Victim - 1 transmit frequency is changed from 1Ghz to 1.5 Ghz which means that all data is now routed to attacker SDR instead of Victim - 2 causing a Man in the Middle condition (see figure).

 * Now if Victim - 1 sends a text for transmission, it will be recieved by attacker SDR which will check whether the text is a message or a reverse shell output.
 The string "%@#" is added at the start of every reverse shell command or reverse shell output.
 If the recieved text is a message, then it is retransmitted to Victim - 2 as it is a message sent by Victim - 1.
-If the text is a reverse shell output, the udp_sink.py sends it ot reverse_shell.py for viewing.
+If the text is a reverse shell output, **the udp_sink.py** sends it to **reverse_shell.py** for viewing.
 * If Victim - 2 sends a message to Victim - 1 it is directly transmitted to Victim - 1 without any breaks.
 * This makes the communication continous as we are only intercepting Victim - 1 messages and retransmitting them.